-In addition, on June 23, 2015, the Australian government also reformed the Renewable Energy Target scheme ("RET").
-The RET should add at least 33,000 GWh of renewable sources by 2020.
-This would double the amount of large-scale renewable energy being delivered compared to current levels and result in approximately 23.5 per cent of Australia's electricity generation being sourced from renewable projects.
-See "Business of TransAlta Renewables - Regulatory Framework - Australia".
+In addition, on June 23, 2015, the federal Australian government also reformed the Renewable Energy Target ("RET") scheme.
+The RET is designed to add at least 33,000 GWh per year of renewable sources by 2020.
+The Australian government has advised there are now sufficient projects approved to meet and exceed the 2020 target of 33,000 GWh/year of additional renewable electricity.
+The annual target will remain at 33,000 gigawatt hours until the scheme ends in 2030.
+This would result in approximately 23.5 per cent of Australia's electricity generation being sourced from renewable projects.